 Don’t throw away those crab carcauses!
-Save those those shells and make this delicious crab stock recipe that will help elevate all your other seafood soups, stews. and more!
+Save those those shells and make this delicious crab stock recipe, it will enhance and elevate all your other soups, stews, and sauces.

-Finding a seafood stock is no tough task, it is readily available at any super market.
-Finding a crab stock may prove more difficult.
+Finding a seafood stock is no tough task, it is readily available at most super markets.
+Finding a crab stock however, may prove more difficult.
 While not impossible its definitely not super common.
 You’re more likely to find a crab base, which can run you upwards of $25.

-So not only is it a great way to honor the great crab.
-But it’ll save you money and the hassle of searching for it in some obscure seafood market.
+So making your own crab stock isn’t only a great way to utilize the entire crab, but it will also save you money and the hassle of searching for it in some obscure seafood market.
 Pour a class of wine, turn the ballgame on and make some crab stock!
 It’s a lovely day to “be productive” and prep for future recipes.

 All seafood stocks are going to consist of a hodge podge of shells.
 Lobster, shrimp, crabs, and crawfish are all commonly used to make shellfish stock.
 Add one or add a little bit of them all.
 Theres no right or wrong perfect combination.
 Have fun with it.